ahopgood/Debendency/README.md

   * Add standard error logger
   * Add verbose flag to set logging level to DEBUG
 * Add puml output
   * ~~Move model parsing to puml.go~~
   * Update puml.go to add the starting dependency to the title of the graph
   * Add puml tests
+    * Case where package has no dependencies, should we show just the package e.g. dos2unix?
+    * New line support, how to escape it in a golang string but have `\n` print in standard out?
+    * Support dependency version conditions on relationship  e.g. python(>2.7) dot label syntax `[label = ">= 2.7"]`
   * Update diagram to include OS version in title and filename?
   * ~~Add package versions to assist with comparisons between OS versions~~
   * Move to declare package and version in single place referencing just the package name in the diagram
   * Move puml diagram output to separate block to our log messages so any information about the diagram generation doesn't get mixed into the diagram itself
   * Update tests to use Google's cmp library
+  * Switch puml generation to use golang templating
 * Add Makefile with goals
   * Build
   * Test